 The Strengthscope® system includes a series of modules, making it the world’s most extensive strengths profiling system.
 These include:

-Strengthscope® was designed by a team from Strengths Partnership Ltd. Strengths Partnership was founded and is jointly led by James Brook and Dr Paul Brewerton.
-James is an expert in innovative assessment methods, talent management and leadership development and has worked internationally in corporate and consulting roles with a wide variety of clients.
-Paul is an expert in organisation development, organisational culture change and psychometric design and has been running consulting businesses for 15 years.
+Strengthscope® was designed by a team from Strengths Partnership Ltd which is led Dr Paul Brewerton.
+The psychometric tool was designed by Dr Paul Brewerton in 2006 along with James Brook, an expert in organisational psychology.
 As well as Paul and James, the design team contained a range of experts in assessment, selection, management and leadership development and psychometrics.

 These strengths are broken down into four ‘clusters’ of strengths, as follows: